HuachenZH/weepie/devLog.md

 - how to extract each "réponse"
 - how to retrieve the correct answer

+- it seems that in OCR, "next question is" is always well recognized, i can use this to separate questions.

 ## Encountered
 - cv2 error: cv2.error: OpenCV(4.9.0) /io/opencv/modules/core/src/arithm.cpp:672: error: (-5:Bad argument) When the input arrays in add/subtract/multiply/divide functions have different types, the output array type must be explicitly specified in function 'arithm_op'